timchunght/support/identity-services-samples/python/DJANGO_README.md

 There are 3 constants that you should set in layer.py, all of which are available in the **Keys** section of the Layer dashboard for your app.

-* `PROVIDER_ID` - Provider ID found in the Layer Dashboard under "Authentication"
+* `PROVIDER_ID` - Provider ID found in the Layer Dashboard under "Keys"
-* `KEY_ID` - Public key generated and stored in the Layer Dashboard under "Authentication"
+* `KEY_ID` - Public key generated and stored in the Layer Dashboard under "Keys"
 * `RSA_KEY_PATH` - Path to the file containing the private key associated with the public key

 ## Implementing the view